Doraemon Land

 Doraemon Land is a Spanish game show based on the anime and manga series Doraemon.
 The space was produced by 60dB, Luk Internacional and Turnek.
-The show was broadcast on Boing channel on everynight Friday at 9 PM.
-MC was actress Malaga Laura Artolachipi.
+The show was broadcast on Boing channel every Friday night at 9 PM.
+The MC was actress Malaga Laura Artolachipi.

 History

-In the second quarter of 2014 Spain Media was attracted the player through two ways: the first was writing one's name on the Boing website, and the second was a voice test at Malaga between 30–31 May 2014 and at Madrid between 6–7 June 2014.
+In the second quarter of 2014, Spain Media attracted the player through two ways: the first was writing one's name on the Boing website, and the second was a voice test in Malaga between 30 and 31 May 2014 and in Madrid between 6 and 7 June 2014.